The Energy Regulation and Markets Review: Brazil

 Conclusions and outlook

-Activity on the Brazilian electricity market continued to be eventful in 2019.
-The sector has been trying to adjust to the new economic and political situations, and important transactions can be expected in the near future.
+Activity on the Brazilian electricity market continued to be eventful in 2020.
+The sector has been trying to adjust to the new social and economic situation, and important transactions can be expected in the near future.
 Competition and the number of new foreign bidders entering the market is expected to continue to increase.

 In addition, the MME defined a long-term schedule, detailed below, for next year's energy auctions from new projects (LEN) and energy from existing projects (LEE):

-Certain large companies are likely to be privatised in the coming years, such as Eletrobrás, Cemig, Copasa and CEB.
+Certain large companies are likely to be privatised in the coming years, such as the generation and transmission branches of CEEE, and possibly Eletrobrás subsidiaries, Cemig and Copasa.

-Furthermore, the expansion of the free market is already set forth in the regulations, with reduced demand requirements entering into force in January 2021 (to 1.5MW), January 2022 (to 1MW) and January 2023 (to 500kW).
+In addition, investment in centralised renewable projects and self-generation is expected to continue growing.
+Furthermore, the expansion of the free market is already set forth in the regulations, with reduced demand requirements entering into force in January 2022 (to 1MW) and January 2023 (to 500kW).
 There are also expectations for a full opening of the free market from 2024.

 The strength of the Brazilian market's institutions certainly will continue to play an important part in stability.
-The EPE estimates that investments in centralised power generation in the years 2020–2029 will amount to 303 billion reais, net metering generation to 50 billion reais, and another 104 billion reais in power transmission and substations.18 In summary, the Brazilian power sector should be viewed as a target for long-term investment, to the extent that investors are knowledgeable of the characteristics of each type of investment and are able to assess the risks involved accurately.
+The EPE estimates that investments in centralised power generation in the years 2020–2029 will amount to 303 billion reais, and another 104 billion reais in power transmission and substations.14 In summary, the Brazilian power sector should be viewed as a target for long-term investment, to the extent that investors are knowledgeable of the characteristics of each type of investment and are able to assess the risks involved accurately.

 1 José Roberto Oliva Jr is a partner and Julia Batistella Machado is a senior associate at Pinheiro Neto Advogados.
-The authors want to thank Lucas José Russo for his assistance with the research required to update this chapter.
+The authors want to thank Larissa Pereira Silveira for assistance with the research required to update this chapter.

-2 Information provided by the Brazilian electricity regulatory agency (Agência Nacional de Energia Elétrica (ANEEL)) on its power generation data centre – see Banco de Informações de Geração, at www.aneel.gov.br/aplicacoes/capacidadebrasil/capacidadebrasil.cfm (last accessed on 22 April 2020).
+2 Information provided by the Brazilian electricity regulatory agency (Agência Nacional de Energia Elétrica (ANEEL)) on its power generation data centre – see Sistema de Informações de Geração (SIGA), at https://bit.ly/2IGf4Q0 (last accessed on 16 April 2021).

 3 In a way, the companies were already subject to regulation before the creation of the National Electric Energy Agency [ANEEL], but the previous government bodies lacked effectiveness since they did not have autonomy and were part of central government, which also controlled the state-owned companies that were the main service providers within the sector at the time.

-5 The importance of the difference between the two regimes has diminished since independent producers are entitled to consume part of their production and self-producers are allowed to sell the unused portion of their own output under the conditions set forth by rules and regulations.
+4 The importance of the difference between the two regimes has diminished since independent producers are entitled to consume part of their production and self-producers can sell the unused portion of their own output under the conditions set forth by rules and regulations.

-10 The assured capacity considers the plant's expected production and excludes events of unavailability, and may be lower than the installed capacity of the power plant.
+9 The assured capacity considers the plant's expected production and excludes events of unavailability and may be lower than the installed capacity of the power plant.

-11 Although in the regulated market the assured capacity represents the limit available for sale, participants in the free market are able to sell an amount above the assured capacity if they have executed PPAs to cover the total amount sold.
+10 Although in the regulated market the assured capacity represents the limit available for sale, participants in the free market can sell an amount above the assured capacity if they have executed PPAs to cover the total amount sold.

-14 Green, yellow and red flags indicate lower, medium and higher generation costs.
-As a result of the recent water shortages, the Operador Nacional do Sistemo Elétrico [ONS] has continuously dispatched high-cost thermal power plants since the end of 2012, and consumers have had red flags in their bills for some time.
+13 Green, yellow, and red flags indicate lower, medium and higher generation costs.
+As a result of the recent water shortages, the Operador Nacional do Sistema Elétrico [ONS] has continuously dispatched high-cost thermal power plants since the end of 2012, and consumers have had red flags in their bills for some time.